 One of our favourite ones is Palazzo Marzo, a nostalgic B&B in the heart of Otranto Old Town.
 Was it because the bright afternoon sun made all other colours fade?
 Or maybe because Palazzo Marzo was meant to be the canvas on which we would repaint our happiest childhood memories?

 While Marinella was giving us a tour of her beyond words charming B&B, we couldn’t help but bring memories of childhood summers in our minds.
 The white curtains moving gently to the cool breeze, the oh so familiar mosaic floors on which we literally grew up, the peacefulness of those distant lazy summer afternoons when we were forced to keep quiet so as not to interrupt the grown-ups siesta.

 Decoration in Palazzo Marzo‘s rooms is minimal yet elegant and irresistibly old-fashioned.
 Among other beautiful common areas, there is a lovely terrace with jaw-dropping views to Otranto and the deep blue sea beyond.
 Every morning, Marinella prepares a remarkably rich breakfast which is served at a sun-washed patio.
 We loved our stay at Palazzo Marzo and we honestly can’t recommend this quaint B&B enough.

 Where To Eat in Otranto

 We had dinner at La Pignata, one of Otranto’s best restaurants.
-Although food was really good, servings were on the small side and wine pricey for no apparent reason.
+Although the food was really good, the servings were on the small side and the wine pricey for no apparent reason.
 For aperitivo, head to trendy Caffè Sud Est. For your gelato fix, try Deja Vù Cafè on the Heroes Promenade.

 The drive from Otranto to Gallipoli takes about 50′ if you choose the mainland route suggested by Google Maps.
 However, we highly recommend the longest yet fascinating drive along the coastal road from Otranto to Gallipoli.
 This way you’ll get to marvel at some of the most incredible beaches in Puglia as well as some fantastic spots, such as Santa Maria Di Leuca Sanctuary and Lighthouse or the impressive Ciolo Bridge.